 What is a CA Identity Manager?

 Despite the availability of these great functionalities, implementation of the solution is not necessarily an easy undertaking.
 Depending on the size of the scope, complexity of the requirements and the number of target systems to integrate with, CA Identity Manager implementation can take anywhere from six months to two years.
-The challenge is further compounded if the enterprise is to rely fully on in-house talent that does not have prior implementation experience with the product.
-Due to the breadth of the product features, complex, multi-layered solution architecture is required which results in a challenging and non-intuitive implementation process.
+The challenge is more complex if the enterprise is to rely fully on in-house talent that does not have prior implementation experience with the product.
+Due to the breadth of the product features, an organization requires a complex, multi-layered solution architecture, which results in a challenging and non-intuitive implementation process.
 You might want to consult or collaborate with an infosec team to take this burden off you.

-What are the benefits of CA Identity Manager
+What are the benefits of CA Identity Manager?

-For those who would use it very carefully (I will come back to this point later), the complexity of CA Identity Manager implementation comes with a great benefit of being highly customize-able.
-If the product does not offer the functionality one might be looking for straight out-of-the-box solution if the product lacks functionality.
-CA Identity Manager provides interfaces, client tools and APIs allowing customers to custom develop a solution to fill the gap.
+For those who would use it very carefully (I will come back to this point later).
+The complexity of CA Identity Manager implementation comes with the great benefit of being highly customizable.
+One might look for a straight out-of-the-box solution if the product lacks functionality.
+CA Identity Manager provides interfaces, client tools and APIs, allowing customers to custom-develop a solution to fill the gap.

 CA Identity Manager also ships with a CA re-branded SAP BusinessObjects reporting engine to provide customers with reporting capability.
 Empowering customers so they can report on their identities and define what each identity has access to is an invaluable benefit for both audit and compliance purposes.
-CA Identity Manager comes with canned audit reports as well as relatively easy to configure snapshot-based reports.
+CA Identity Manager comes with canned audit reports and relatively easy-to-configure snapshot-based reports.